-An employer may also dismiss an employee under the following circumstances, but 30 days' prior notice or one month's salary in lieu of such notice is required:
+An employer may dismiss an employee only for 'cause'; however, an employer may dismiss an employee with 30 days' prior notice or one month's salary in lieu of such notice in certain circumstances.
+The Labour Contract Law also provides for circumstances where an employer may dismiss an employee without prior notice.